First Alert Days: Winter Storm Warning remains in effect through noon Monday

-Another major concern across that rain/snow transition line is for a period of freezing rain.
-Accumulating freezing rain across a layer of heavy wet snow raises the concerns for falling trees, branches, and power lines.
-Duke Energy has crews staged across the state and are ready to make repairs when the storm starts to abate.
-Still, the power company says folks should be prepared to be without power for several days.

-Down the road, it will be freezing cold during the overnight hours for the next several nights.
-Much of what melts during the day to a slushy mess, will likely re-freeze during the overnight hours.
-Be prepared for school closures and delays… and for slick and icy roadways.
+Temperatures will be nearly static overnight… with lows Monday morning generally in the lower thirties in and around metro Charlotte.

+Monday afternoon temperatures across the Piedmont will rebound into the upper thirties and low forties under partly cloudy skies.
+Expect much colder overnight temps heading into Tuesday and Wednesday… with lows falling into the low and mid-twenties.

 Further down the road….
 Rain.
 Heavy rain is in the forecast for the end of the week.
-We’ll begin keeping a close eye on that over the coming days.
+Right now indications are that we could see more than an inch of rain Friday and Friday night.

+Stay safe… and allow a little extra time if you have to commute Monday morning.

 - Meteorologist Chris Larson